Passeriformes / Paradoxornithidae / Suthora

 Introduction

-A small passerine bird in the parrotbill family Paradoxornithidae.
-Native range extends from southwest China to northern Vietnam, with an introduced population established in northern Italy since the late 1990s.
-Inhabits bamboo stands, tall grasses, and reed beds, feeding on arthropods, seeds, and buds.
-Adaptations include a large, conical bill suited to a granivorous diet and habitat specialization in wetland environments.
-Classified as Least Concern by the IUCN due to considerable range and remote habitat availability.
+A medium-sized parrotbill belonging to the family Paradoxornithidae.
+Native range extends from south-west China to northern Vietnam, with a naturalised population in northern Italy.
+Inhabits bamboo stands, tall grasses, and reed beds.
+Omnivorous diet includes arthropods, seeds, and buds.
+Classified as Least Concern by the IUCN.

 Description